iftikharuddin/security-course/Euler/euler-vault-kit.md

 These alternative mechanisms empower users to tailor their account protection strategies to better suit their preferences and risk management needs.

+### Interesting point

+Without earning interest on collateral, a strategy called "carry trade" wouldn't work.
+Carry trade is when you borrow money at a low interest rate and invest it where you can earn a higher interest rate.
+It's like borrowing cheaply and investing for a bigger return.

+### Synthetic Assets

+Sure, let's break it down:

+**Synthetic Asset Vaults:**
+These are special vaults that use hooks to control who can deposit, mint, and loop (a process that allows certain actions to be repeated).
+Instead of a traditional interest rate model based on utilization, they use a reactive interest rate model that adjusts based on the trading price of a synthetic asset called IRMSynth.
+This mechanism aims to keep the synthetic asset's value as close as possible to the value of another asset (the peg asset).

+**ESynth:**
+ESynth is an ERC-20 compatible token with Euler Vault Controller (EVC) support.
+It can be used as collateral in other vaults.
+It allows minting (creating) and burning (destroying) of tokens based on certain conditions.

+**Minting and Burning:**
+Minting allows the creation of synthetic assets, while burning removes them from circulation.
+These actions are regulated based on permissions set by the contract owner.

+**Allocating and Deallocating:**
+The owner of the contract can allocate synthetic assets to a vault, effectively depositing them into the vault.
+Conversely, they can deallocate assets from a vault, withdrawing them.
+These actions impact the total supply of synthetic assets.

+**IRMSynth:**
+This is the interest rate model used for synthetic assets.
+It adjusts the interest rate based on the trading price of the synthetic asset compared to a target price.
+This mechanism aims to stabilize the value of the synthetic asset.

+**EulerSavingsRate:**
+This is a vault that allows users to deposit assets and earn interest in the same asset.
+The interest is distributed to depositors over time.
+It also checks the account status of users before allowing them to withdraw, ensuring that the vault can be used as collateral.

+**PegStabilityModule:**
+This module is granted minting rights for a synthetic asset and facilitates fee-free conversion between the synthetic asset and the underlying asset it's pegged to.
+Fees collected during swaps serve as a reserve to maintain the peg.
+There are limits on how much can be swapped based on the assets held by the module.

 # Audit data

 ## Privileged actors